catalyzeio/paas-guides/PHP-MySQL-Laravel.md

 Make sure you have [git](http://git-scm.com/) and [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli) installed and your environment lable ready.

-Change directory to a working copy of your code or a fork of the [example application](https://github.com/catalyzeio/php-example-app) and run the following commands:
+Change directory to a working copy of your code or a fork of the [example application](https://github.com/catalyzeio/php-example-app) and run the following commands, entering your Catalyze username and password when prompted:

 ```
 # catalyze associate MyHealthApp-Production